Lostenergydrink/Hades/scripts/README.md

-# Apex Agent Scripts
+# Hades Scripts

-This directory contains operational scripts for launching, testing, and maintaining the Apex Agent.
+This directory contains operational scripts for launching, testing, and maintaining Hades.

 ## Entry Points

-- `launch_hades.ps1`: PowerShell script to launch the Apex Agent with proper environment setup.
+- `launch_hades.ps1`: PowerShell script to launch Hades with proper environment setup.
 - `main.py`: The main Python entry point for the agent.

 ## Utility Scripts